 Pick the rides and attractions you want to visit.
 Consult our Disneyland or California Adventure ride guides to help you choose.
 Also, decide whether you want to schedule water rides only during daylight hours and whether you want to ride anything more than once.

 Decide how fast your group can move.
 Choosing normal pace will take you across the park more often, sometimes walking very briskly.
-Slower pace is better for large groups, people traveling with small children, busy photographers, gawkers and slow walkers.
+A slower pace is better for large groups, people traveling with small children, busy photographers, gawkers and slow walkers.

 Some rides may be closed for refurbishment, and RideMax doesn't take those schedules into account.
 Check the Disneyland schedule to see if any rides will be closed when you visit.
 That way, you won't waste time in your schedule for them.